TRiO Classes....free elective credits!

-TRiO students can enroll in any of the three following financial literacy courses.
+TRiO students can enroll in one or more of the following free online courses:

 - Budgeting and Personal Finance (CE 114)

 - Long-term Money Management (CE 116)

 Each course provides 1 free elective credit.
 Students can sign up for 1, 2, or all 3 classes at one time.
 Financial literacy courses are a great way to learn about responsible strategies for spending and saving money.

 TRiO students can sign up for CE100 and receive 1 free elective credit by participating in 10 skills workshops within one quarter.
 Students may attend workshops at in-classroom sessions, online sessions, or a mixture of both formats.

 Below is a sampling of workshop topics.
 Specific dates, times, and topics of in-classroom workshops will be posted at the beginning of each quarter.